Parking on campus

 How do we make it equitable for people who already have parking permits for other campuses?

-If staff or students would like to also purchase parking permits for the suburban campuses, they are able to do so.
-Noting, students and staff who are learning or working at the Ngara Ngura building who, within a calendar year, spend $240 on onsite parking (the equivalent of 30 Pay and Display one day parking permits on our suburban campuses) will, upon application to Campus Safety and Security, be provided an annual General Yellow permit for the same year.
+Students and staff who are learning or working at the Ngara Ngura building who, within a calendar year, spend $302 (the equivalent of a blue parking permit on our suburban campuses) will, upon application to Campus Safety and Security, be provided:

 Parramatta parking information